 News & Analysis - News & market analysis specifically relating to Expandable polystyrene

 Breaking news of latest developments affecting the markets.

 Insight and analysis of factors driving prices.

 Upstream of Expandable polystyrene

 Expandable polystyrene: Market overview

-No plans for turnarounds have been announced by North American EPS producers for the second quarter, so supply should be steady.
-As was the case in January, Mexico and Canada will continue to be the top two destinations for US EPS in the second quarter, followed by the Bahamas and South Korea.
+Stable EPS pricing should help boost demand, which is expected to be as strong in July as it was in June.
+As was the case in the second quarter, Mexico and Canada will continue to be the top two destinations for US EPS exports in the third quarter, followed by Colombia, China and Hong Kong.

 News & analysis

 Regional price assessments, published daily or weekly, enabling you to keep track of trading prices, understand price drivers/fluctuations and set a benchmark for contract price settlements.
 ICIS offers reports on over 180 commodities across the global petrochemical, energy and fertilizer markets.
 Information covered in our price reports includes: